WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

    Make sure to replace *[DEVICE_SERIAL]* with the serial number you found in the previous step.

-* When the flash is complete, press the reset button *RST* to exit bootloader mode
+* When the flash is complete, press the reset button *RST* to exit bootloader mode.

-* If this is the first time flashing Meadow OS, you'll need to wait 20 minutes after pressing reset to allow Meadow to format the flash
+IMPORTANT - If this is the first time flashing Meadow OS, you'll need to **wait 20 minutes** after pressing reset to allow Meadow to format the flash.

 Notes: